Vivek-04022001/documentation/plone.app.dexterity/testing/mock-testing.md

 If we wanted to write an integration test, we could use `PloneTestCase` to execute this event handler by firing the event manually, and temporarily replace the `MailHost` object in the root of the test case portal (`self.portal`) with a dummy that raised an exception if the wrong value was passed.

-However, such integration tests can get pretty heavy handed, and sometimes it is difficult to ensure that it works in all cases.
+However, such integration tests can get pretty heavy handed, and sometimes it's difficult to ensure that it works in all cases.
 In the approach outlined above, for example, we would miss cases where no mail was sent at all.

 Enter mock objects.